-Special Tributes – Special tributes are usually pictures that you would associate with the deceased that is then made out of flowers.
+Special Tributes – Special tributes are usually items (such as teddy bears, football shirts or hobby equipment) that you would associate with the person who has died that is then made out of flowers.

 If you do have a specific idea in mind, you should discuss this with either the funeral director or your chosen florist.
 They will then will work with you to ensure that the floral tribute is exactly what you want.

 Full Circle Funerals are happy to organise and oversee the floral tributes once you have chosen, but if this is something you would prefer to do yourself using your preferred florist, that is fine.